sudo-self/Rpi-shairport-sync/FREEBSD.md

 $ make
 ```
 Add `--with-alsa` if you wish to include the ALSA back end.
 Omit the `--with-sndio` if you don't want the `sndio` back end.
 Omit the `--with-freebsd-service` if you don't want to install a FreeBSD startup script, runtime folder and user and group -- see below for more details.
+Add `--with-airplay-2` if you wish to build the AirPlay 2 version of Shairport Sync.

 Installation
 ----